Heather Jenner

+Biography

-The daughter of Cyril Arthur Lyon, an Army general, she married firstly, in 1942, Michael George Cox, and in 1955, the writer Stephen Potter.
+The daughter of Cyril Arthur Lyon, an Army general, she married, first, in 1942, Michael George Cox, from whom she was divorced in 1955 to marry the writer Stephen Potter.
 Widowed in 1969, she later married Sir John Hastings James, deputy master and Comptroller of the Royal Mint.

-She established the agency in 1939, after her own divorce, and kept the business secret from her family and friends, using the name 'Heather Jenner', as such activity was considered scandalous at the time.
+She established the agency called "The Marriage Bureau" in 1939, and kept the business secret from her family and friends, using the name "Heather Jenner", as such activity was considered scandalous at the time.

 Her autobiography, Marriage is My Business, was published in 1954.

 She appeared as a castaway on the BBC Radio programme Desert Island Discs on 31 July 1967.